nicopop/Archipelago-Tools/README.md

 ### async-roller-automate.bat

 - Found [here](async-roller-automate.bat)
+- Based on an earlier version of this script someone dropped in an async discussion on discord
 - Batch script that let you automatically roll multiple generation at the same time
 - it has a couple options in the 22 first lines of the script that let you customize what program is used to generate, where to take the player yamls and where to put the final zips
 - Once launched it will ask a couple questions to tweak the generation